 The GAL may submit a written report to the judge and the parents’ lawyers about their findings and recommendations, they may be called as a witness if there is a trial or they may do both.

 GALs are not needed in every case.
 Whether or not to request a GAL is very case specific.
 It is important to discuss all of the relevant facts about your custody case with an experienced Nebraska custody lawyer who can help you determine whether a GAL would benefit your children.

-For more information about what to expect during your custody case, check out our blogs here and here.
-For more information about the divorce process, check out our blog here.
+For more information about what to expect during your custody case or more information about the divorce process.